wwwuFei/AB-Euro-Calliope/README.md

 ----------------------------------------------------------------------------------

-d. run the model via the dedicated scripts found in this directory.
+d.1.
+Run the model via the dedicated scripts found in this directory.
 This is a new part of the process, since we now rely on a new version of Calliope with all custom euro-calliope constraints added as 'custom constraints'.
 These scripts have been copied directly from snakemake, but you can load and run them in an interactive session / with your own python script to call them:

 ```python
 import create_input